Author ORCID Identifier

 Results indicated the meaning ascribed to the experience of being an executive-level higher education administrator were rooted in: Knowing Who You Are, Developing as a Leader, Engaging in the Rules of the Game, Building Relationships, and Navigating Bias and Conflict.
 Further, Finding Strength through Spirituality, Relying on Family and Friends, Pursuing Enjoyable Activities emerged as strategies used to manage the phenomenon.
 This study offers a unique view into Black women’s lived experiences and their perspective on leading at a PWI as an executive-level higher education administrator.
 Findings contribute to building transformative change at colleges and universities by providing insight and knowledge about the experiences of Black women in higher education administration.

 Digital Object Identifier (DOI)

 Bibbs, Tanja N., "SPEAKING THEIR TRUTH: BLACK WOMEN'S PERSPECTIVES ON EXECUTIVE-LEVEL ADMINISTRATION IN HIGHER EDUCATION" (2019).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 46.